ansell/csvsum/README.md

-# Summariser and Mapper for CSV and Access files
+# Summariser and Mapper for CSV and JSON files

 CSV summariser to quickly find out what you need to know about that random CSV file you were given, and a mapper to make the CSV file fit with what you need.
-It also provides a mapper for Access databases to create CSV files.
+It also provides a mapper and summariser for JSON files.

 [![Build Status](https://travis-ci.org/ansell/csvsum.svg?branch=master)](https://travis-ci.org/ansell/csvsum) [![Coverage Status](https://coveralls.io/repos/ansell/csvsum/badge.svg?branch=master)](https://coveralls.io/r/ansell/csvsum?branch=master)